davidobrien1985/davidobrien1985.github.io/blog/_posts/2016-08-04-azure-functions-ci.md

 ![Azure Functions Deployment logs](/media/2016/08/azure_functions_deployment_logs.png)

 Every commit to your repository, or rather to the branch you selected in your deployment, will trigger a new deployment to Azure Functions and will show up in the portal, including the deployment log files, duration of deployment and "reason", which is your commit message. <br>
-Should you every need to revert a `git commit` you can even use a `git revert` and Azure will happily pick up your change.
+Should you ever need to revert a `git commit` you can even use a `git revert` and Azure will happily pick up your change.

 ![Azure Functions git revert](/media/2016/08/azure_functions_git_revert.png)